avinash0786/rentingSystem/README.md

 # rentingSystem
-This acts like a interface between a Landlord and tenant...
+This acts like a interface between a Landlord and tenant...ok